-The Grove is an unusual property within Tallahassee's urban environment.
-The relatively undisturbed grounds, a private residence until 2009, contain just over ten acres situated one mile north of Florida's State Capitol Complex.
+The Grove property lies within Tallahassee's urban environment.
+The relatively undisturbed wooded grounds, a private residence until 2009, contain just over ten acres, situated one mile north of Florida's State Capitol.

 The text below summarizes findings published in Rothrock, et al., The Grove Archaeological Report (Florida Bureau of Archaeological Research, 2015).
-A copy of this report is available from the Florida Master Site File.
+A copy of this report is available upon request from the Florida Master Site File ([email protected]).
+Unless otherwise noted, all images below are adapted from the The Grove Archaeological Report (TGAR).

-Archaeology at The Grove to date has yielded clues about the lives of the people who lived on the site.
+Archaeology at The Grove to date has yielded many clues about the lives of the people who lived on the site.
 However, much work remains to be done.
-Many important details about The Grove’s built environment, such as the location and dimensions of an earlier wood main house, the location of slave dwellings and work areas, and other buildings and structures, remain unknown.
+Many important details about The Grove’s built environment, such as the location and dimensions of an earlier wood-frame house, the location of dwellings inhabited by enslaved people, and other buildings and structures that pre-date the 20th century, remain unknown.

-Chapter 267 mandates review of any work which might adversely affect historic resources and entrusts all archaeological artifacts recovered on state property with the Division of Historical Resources (DHR), Bureau of Archaeological Research (BAR).
-As such, state archaeologists monitor all ground disturbing activities at The Grove and produce reports to detail findings.
+State law provides for the review of any work which might adversely affect historic resources and entrusts all archaeological artifacts recovered on state property with the Division of Historical Resources (DHR), Bureau of Archaeological Research (BAR).
+As such, BAR monitors ground disturbing activities at The Grove and produces reports to detail findings.

 The first archaeological study conducted at The Grove occurred in February 2004, when BAR monitored the installation of underground cable.
 Archaeologists noted the presence of several ceramic artifacts and a dark stain in the soil indicating an area where brickmaking possibly took place.

-In August and September 2011, BAR monitored the installation of utility lines.
-Archaeologists found a large number of ceramics and glassware spanning much of The Grove’s recorded history from the mid-1800s to the 1900s.
+In August and September 2011, BAR monitored the installation of new underground utility lines.
+Archaeologists found a large number of ceramics and glassware spanning much of The Grove’s recorded history, from the mid-1800s to the 1900s.

 In December 2011, state archaeologists monitored drainage system installation, which yielded more artifacts, including parts of a porcelain candle holder and remnants of a sand and oyster shell driveway dating from the early 1900s.

 Bricks used to build the Call-Collins House help date its construction.
-Locally made by enslaved masons, the oldest bricks found on-site date from the 1830s.
+Locally produced and installed by enslaved brick masons, the oldest bricks found on-site date from the 1830s.

-Documents reveal that Richard Keith Call owned a steam brick press by the early 1840s.
-At that same time he also owned at least five brick kilns containing 200,000 bricks each.
+Richard Keith Call owned a steam-powered brick press by the early 1840s.
+At that same time, he also owned at least five brick kilns containing 200,000 bricks each.
+Call’s brick press and all five of his brick kilns would have been operated by enslaved craftspeople, who produced the bricks used to build public and private structures throughout Tallahassee.

 Owing to firing technology available at the time, small pieces of coal known as clinkers were added into the aggregate as a tempering agent to help heat the bricks hotter and faster in order to make them stronger.
-The original bricks also show variation in color, the result of uneven firing.
+The original bricks also show variation in color, the result of uneven firing and natural variations in the clay used.
 As kiln technology improved by the end of the 19th century, bricks became much stronger and had a more uniform appearance.

 Additional construction activities on the grounds revealed two small brick formations.
-The first was found in 2013 during the construction of a drain connected to the restored cistern.
-This feature appears to be the floor or foundation of a small building of unknown purpose.
+The first of these was found in 2013 during the construction of a drain and swale connected with the cistern restoration.
+This feature appears to be the floor or foundation of a small building used for unknown purpose.
 The bricks found in this feature are contemporary with the original portion of the Call-Collins House and are similar in size and composition.

-The second feature was found in summer 2015 during the removal of invasive plant species.
-These bricks were also from the 19th century and their layout suggested use as a walkway, with the patterns closely matching existing pavers near the Burr Cottage.
-These bricks were likely reused at a later date.
-In both situations, BAR investigated the features.
+The second feature was found in summer 2015 during the removal of invasive plant species along the eastern property boundary.
+These bricks were also from the 19th century and their layout suggested use as a walkway, with the pattern closely matching existing pavers near the Burr Cottage.

 Without additional artifacts to provide further context, and given the lack of concrete evidence in the historic record, the exact date and purpose of these features is a matter of conjuncture.

-In July 2012, construction workers came across two headstones under the east covered entrances to the basement, while excavating to install cistern outflow pipes.
+In July 2012, construction workers came across two headstones under the east covered entrance to the basement, while excavating to install cistern outflow pipes.

-The two headstones were likely discarded and replaced with newer ones where the individuals are buried, and then reused for construction purposes.
-Excavations in the same area also revealed four bases for tablet style-headstones which were left in place since they were not inscribed.
+The two headstones found at The Grove were likely discarded and replaced with newer ones at the location where the individuals remain buried today.
+Excavations in the same area also revealed four bases for tablet style-headstones which were left in place, since they were not inscribed.

-In several instances, archaeology assisted with the rehabilitation project.
+Archaeology assisted tremendously with the rehabilitation project.
 Perhaps the most notable example is the historic cistern.

 The cistern is constructed of brick contemporary with the adjacent house and lined with plaster on the interior.
 This and other cisterns and water collecting devices provided water for residents until city lines reached the property in the early 20th century.